Why Dogs Howl at Sirens

 Whatever the case, when I now hear Sable howling along to the tune of sirens, I’m reminded of passages from Jack London’s The Call of the Wild and envision my domestic pup running off to join the wolf pack, answering the ancient call of wolves.

 Christine Gowen, managing editor of the Pet HealthZone, has enjoyed a menagerie of pets throughout her lifetime, including dogs, cats and exotic critters such as guinea pigs, hamsters, black-hooded rats, a mouse, and even a chicken.
-Along with her husband, she is the proud parent of three kids—two of which are her beloved Labrador retrievers.
+Along with her husband, she is the proud parent of four kids — two of which are her beloved Labrador retrievers.